VLOOKUP Table Array (Table of Contents)

 - Naming the table before applying the formula makes syntax small.

 - We can use more of any number of table arrays for Vlookup.

 - It does not make any sense to use a Vlookup table array where tables are not related to each other.

 - It is recommended to use Vlookup Table Array where tables are co-related with each other in terms of data.

-- For Table Array table, always use the reference of that lookup value which related to Array Table.
+- For the Table Array table, always use the reference of that lookup value related to the Array Table.

 - Table Array should be more than 2 tables.

 This is a guide to Vlookup Table Array.
 Here we discuss how to use Vlookup Table Array along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –